cpjobling/neovim-tutor/README.md

 read the text, you will soon forget what is most important!

-For now, make sure that your Shift-Lock key is NOT depressed and press the `j`{normal} key enough times to move the cursor so that Lesson 0 completely fills the screen.
+For now, make sure that your Shift-Lock key is NOT depressed and press the `j` key enough times to move the cursor so that Lesson 0 completely fills the screen.

 # Lesson 0